charliemacquarie/sevenandahalf-web/README.md

 sevenandahalf is a web app that uses your location to show you the USGS topographic maps covering where you are.
 It is built using [Flask](https://flask.palletsprojects.com/en/2.1.x/)

 The "original" sevenandahalf is designed to work on a local network that's not connected to the internet.
-But I decided to make one to just exist on the web too.
+But I decided to make one to just exist on the internet too (that's this one).
+It works slightly differently, because it just links directly to the maps on USGS servers rather than copying them to its own server, which would be unnecessary.

 sevenandahalf also includes a script to read a .csv file of maps, specify which ones you want using a year cutoff, a US State list, or a bounding box, download the maps, and initialize the app database with that data to allow you to access the maps.